golemfactory/awesome-golem/README.md

 The Reputation System goal is to address the challenges of trust and reliability in the network where anyone can participate as a provider or requestor without any sort of identification.
 The system aims to establish a framework of trust, ensuring secure and reliable interactions between participants on the network.

+## Ecosystem

 ### Blockchain Automations (aka Emeth.xyz)

+Emeth specializes in DeFi (Decentralized Finance) portfolio management and blockchain automations.
+It leverages Golem's technology to offer tools for  automation and simplification of managing DeFi investments.
+The platform focuses on enhancing the ease and efficiency of operating within the DeFi space.
+It combines user-friendly interfaces with sophisticated analytics, catering to the needs of both novice and experienced DeFi users.

 ## Developer and Requestor Resources